resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ### Project -> Compute -> Images Tab

-Ok.
-Back to the "Follow my leader game"

 **Activity:** If you could all join me on the Images sub-tab of the Project tab.

 **Q:** Is everyone on the same tab as me?